myphysicslab/myphysicslab/src/docs/Building.md

 ## File Naming Convention

-Compilation with Closure Compiler results in a JavaScript file that is targeted for a particular locale, depending on the setting of `goog.LOCALE`.
-The HTML web page decides which localized compiled version to load.

-This is reflected in the *file naming convention*.
 The **last characters of a file name specify the locale**, for example `DoublePendulumApp-en.html` is the English version which loads `DoublePendulumApp-en.js`, whereas `DoublePendulumApp-de.html` is the German version which loads `DoublePendulumApp-de.js`.

+Bundling with `esbuild` creates a JavaScript file that is targeted for a particular locale, depending on the setting of the `LOCALE` variable in the `makefile`.
+So we typically make a separate bundled file for each language locale.
+The HTML web page then decides which localized compiled version to load.

 The `makefile` handles the details about how to produce the desired localized version, you only have to tell it the name of the file you want to build, and the `makefile`